nkuehnle/nkuehnle.github.io/_pages/about.md

 Thus, my research background is highly multi-disciplinary.
 I've published in the fields of metagenomics/metaviromics, cell death, and virology.
 As an undergraduate, I even briefly studied as a double major in physics and completed a short applied research project related to optics and fluid-structure interactions!
 I have a strong interest in machine learning, though I'm just as comfortable relying on traditional statistical and logical inferences -- whatever tools suit the task best.

-For more details on my work, particularly as it relates to data science, see my [Resume](https://nkuehnle.github.io/cv/), [Portfolio](https://nkuehnle.github.io/portfolio/), [Publications](https://nkuehnle.github.io/publications/), or if you just want something visually stimulating see my [Gallery](https://nkuehnle.github.io/gallery/)!
+For more details on my work, particularly as it relates to data science, see my [Portfolio](https://nkuehnle.github.io/portfolio/) and [Publications](https://nkuehnle.github.io/publications/), or if you just want something visually stimulating see my [Gallery](https://nkuehnle.github.io/gallery/)!

 Interests and Hobbies
 ======